Exchange Program

 Students are advised to refer to the prohibition unit in the Monash handbook for units offered in Monash Australia.

-For M2004 and M2018 students who participate in the GIP program, the replacement units for PSY3150 will be PSY3320 or PSY3190, and the replacement unit for PSY3250 will be PSY3180.
+For psychology students who participate in the GIP program, the following unit will be the replacement unit:

-Important notes for Exchange Program (Partner Universities)
+Important notes for International Exchange Program

 It is important to understand your course structure and units you are supposed to enrol during the exchange semester (refer to Monash handbook for the unit information).